ChessUltimate/patch-notes/notes.md

 -Added scheduled maintenance notification.

--Added 50 move rule where if no character is captured within 50 turns the game is a draw.
+-Added 50 move rule where if no character is knocked-out within 50 turns the game is a draw.

 -Added draw when no checkmate is available.